aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/animate-charts-pptx-aspose-slides-java/_index.md

 - **Cross‑platform** – Run on any OS that supports Java.
 - **Rich effect library** – Over 30 animation types are available out of the box.
 - **Performance‑focused** – Handles large presentations with low memory overhead.

+## How to Add Animation PPTX Chart with Aspose.Slides

+If your goal is to **add animation pptx chart** quickly, Aspose.Slides provides a fluent API that lets you target a chart object and attach any of the supported `EffectType`s.
+The code samples later demonstrate this in practice, but the key idea is that you work directly on the `IChart` instance inside the slide’s timeline.

 ## Prerequisites